Nicola1971/DivasCookies-Plugin/README.md

 # Plugin Configuration

-##Divas Configuration Options (more infos on http://www.codingdivas.net/divascookies/)
+##Divas Configuration Options (more infos at http://www.codingdivas.net/divascookies/)

 * Banner Text: text for the Divas Cookies banner
 * Policy Link: link to the extended cookie policy